Skip to content

 The holiday also has significant social and cultural significance.
 It is a time for Muslims to come together and celebrate their shared beliefs and traditions.
 It is a time to strengthen family ties, to show generosity to others, and to promote unity and harmony within the Muslim community.

 For Westerners this means, you should be sending Greetings or Gifts for clients, friends and colleagues as this is as important as the Christmas in the West.
-We have a variety of Greeting cards in our SHOP.
+We have a variety of Greeting cards in our Middle East Planner.

 Conclusion